The Price of Quota-based Diversity in Assignment Problems: Introduction

 Ethnic quotas add another layer of complexity to what is, at its foundation, a straightforward allocation problem.
 HDB uses a lottery mechanism to allocate new developments: all applicants who apply for a particular development pick their flats in random order (see Section~\ref{sec:hdb} for further details).
 Consider an applicant $i$ of Chinese ethnicity applying for an estate with $100$ flats per block, up to $87$ of which may be assigned to ethnically Chinese applicants, and at most $25$ of which can be assigned to ethnically Malay applicants.
 Assume that $i$ is $90$th in line to select an apartment; will she get a chance to pick a flat in a block she prefers?
 If at least $87$ Chinese applicants were allowed to choose a flat before $i$ and all of them picked flats in this block, the Chinese ethnic quota for the block will have been filled and applicant $i$ will no longer be eligible for the block, even if it still has vacant flats.
-On the other hand, suppose that $i$ is $105$th in line to select an apartment; if $40$ Malay applicants end up before $i$ in the lottery, then $15$ of them will be rejected, and $i$ will have a spot\footnote{While this example is, of course, highly stylized, the effects it describes are quite real: one often hears stories of young couples who arrive at the HDB office to select a flat, only to be notified that their ethnic quota had just been filled.}.
+On the other hand, suppose that $i$ is $105$th in line to select an apartment.
+If $40$ of the applicants picked before $i$ are Malay, then $15$ of them will be rejected from $i$'s preferred block and at least $75$ of the flats will be available for non-Malay applicants.
+Hence, $i$ will have a spot even if all other $64$ applicants before her also received flats in the same block.\footnote{While this example is stylized, the effects it describes are quite real: one often hears stories of young couples who arrive at the HDB office to select a flat, only to be notified that their ethnic quota has just been filled.}.

 As the example above shows, diversity constraints interact with the allocation mechanism in peculiar ways to affect the overall welfare of the allocation.
 This issue is not restricted to Singapore public housing; the following are a few examples where upper bounds similar to those in the above housing allocation problem are applied (see \cite{fragiadakis2017improving} and references therein for more detailed expositions).
 To circumvent a shortage of doctors in rural areas due to medical graduates' preference for urban residency programs, the Japanese government places a ``regional cap'' on the total number of residents matched within each of its $47$ prefectures \cite{kamada2015efficient} -- here, the population of residency applicants is not partitioned, but hospitals within a prefecture can be thought of as forming a block of items.
 Many school districts in the U.S.A. take active measures for the integration of students from families with differing \emph{soci-economic statuses} (SES) \cite{USedu2017}, one of which is to allot a fraction of the vacant spots in schools via lotteries with percentage caps for all SES groups, as is done in the city of Chicago, Illinois (see Section~\ref{sec:chicago} for further details).
 The United States Military Academy assigns newly graduated cadets to positions in the army branches, taking cadets' preferences into account but under ``artificial caps''\footnote{These caps are called artificial since they are calculated by the Academy in such a way that any feasible assignment ex post satisfies the maximum and minimum quotas for each branch that are based on actual staffing needs.} on the number of assignments per branch \cite{fragiadakis2017improving}.